Have you ever wondered about the history of the Nigerian flag? Here is the story.

 It was a flag designing competition and the winner will have his flag design as the official flag of the country.

-This news was distributed across various dailies and newspaper.
+This news was distributed across various dailies and newspapers.

 A 23-year old student named Taiwo Akinkunmi from Ibadan, Oyo State Nigeria was in the Norwich Technical College London studying electrical engineering at the time when he came across the advert.